SEMESTER CONVERSION STEERING COMMITTEE

 - Coordinate planning, develop business process proposals, and prepare implementation plans for system modifications required to support semester conversion.

 Membership: Registrar, Financial Aid, Admissions, Student Finance, Applications Support, Enrollment Development, APGS, Project Manager for Semester Conversion, 2 Faculty, 1 Student.
 Additional representatives with specialized knowledge may be called to participate at the discretion of the Project Manager.
-(11 members) Co-directors serve as Ex-officio members.
+(11 members) Director and Associate Director serve as Ex-officio members.

 The mission of the Co-Curricular and Student Support Committee is to assist non-academic programs and services in assessing and addressing potential problems or challenges faced as a result of semester conversion.